General

 Independent

-In June 2022 – Biała Podlaska detention centre which was placed in the former open centre, was closed.
-In August 2022 Border Guards closed the detention centre in Czerwony Bór and in Wędrzyn.[9]
+In June 2022 – Biała Podlaska detention centre, which was placed in the former open centre, was closed.
+In August 2022, the Border Guard closed the detention centre in Czerwony Bór and in Wędrzyn.[5]

-On 13 August 2021, a new amendment was introduced to the Ordinance of the Ministry of Interior and Administration of 24 April 2015 on the guarded centres and detention centres for foreigners which allows now to place foreigners in a room for foreigners or in a residential cell the area of which is not less than 2 sqm per foreigner:
+On 13 August 2021, a new amendment was introduced to the Ordinance of the Ministry of Interior and Administration of 24 April 2015 on the guarded centres and detention centres for foreigners which allows now to place detainees in a dedicated room for third-country nationals or in a residential cell the area of which is not less than 2 sqm per person:

 • in the case of no vacancies in rooms for foreigners,